Occupied Processes: Going with the Flow: Occupied Processes

 \subsection{Occupation Functional and Markov Property}

 An \textit{occupation functional} is a map $f: \calD \to \R$, $(\mo,x) \mapsto f(\mo,x)$.
 Naturally, we are interested in plugging in occupied processes and studying properties of $f(\calO_t,X_t)$ or $f(\tilde{\calO}_t,X_t)$.
-We stress that occupation functionals do not explicitly depend on the time variable.
-This is because occupation flows play the same role as time.
+We stress that occupation functionals do not explicitly depend on the time variable because occupation flows already play that role.
 This simplification will reveal its grace in \cref{sec:ITOMAIN}.